 If you want to work for an essential agency that affects the every-day lives of those who live, work, and travel in New York State, consider the New York State Department of Transportation.
 We offer challenging summer internship opportunities throughout the state in many different fields of study or interest, but they all have a common goal – to enhance public safety.

-Internships are full time (37.5 hours per week), Monday through Friday.
+Internships are full time (up to 37.5 hours per week), Monday through Friday.
 Daily schedule is dependent on the position.

 Depending on your career interests, we employ both Student Assistants (non-engineering interns) and Engineering Interns.